New Charges Likely After Third Death From C.R. Club Shooting - NewsBreak

 (Cedar Rapids) On July 30, 2022, at approximately 3:52 a.m., Cedar Rapids police officers conducted a vehicle stop for erratic driving in the 2200 block of Glass Road NE.
 The driver of the vehicle brandished a firearm, and gunfire was exchanged between the driver and two Cedar Rapids police officers.
 The driver sustained gunshot injuries and is currently being treated at the University of Iowa Hospital.
 The police officers were not injured.

-DAVENPORT, Iowa (KWQC) - A Davenport man charged in the death of a 16-year-old boy in April was found guilty by a Scott County Jury Friday.
-According to Scott County court records, the jury convicted Malachi Isaiah Vanderpool of second-degree murder, a Class B felony punishable by 50 years in prison, and possession of a firearm by a prohibited person, a Class D felony punishable by five years in prison.

-Davenport police looking for vehicle believed to be involved in vandalism incidents

-DAVENPORT, Iowa (KWQC) - Have you seen this car?.
-The Davenport Police Department is seeking the public’s help in locating the vehicle and any associated individuals.
-Between 6 and 11 p.m.
-Sunday, police received 22 calls for service about a vehicle driving erratically and the occupants were spray painting parked cars, according to a media release.
+The Davenport Police Department is seeking the community’s assistance in locating a suspect vehicle shown here along with any associated individuals.
+On Sunday, July 31, 2022 between the hours of 6 p.m. and 11 p.m., Davenport Police received 22 calls for service in reference to a vehicle driving erratically and spray painting parked cars, according to a Monday release.
+In total, fifteen vehicles and one fence were damaged.

 KCJJ